eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

   - name: Dichotomous Preferences
   - name: The Natural Language of Dichotomous Preferences
     subsections:
+      - name: The Significance of Strategyproofness
+      - name: Uniqueness of Approval
       - name: The Extension of May's Theorem
   - name: Impossibilities Achieved
   - name: The Projection Perspective